-Road users are made aware when a variable speed limit no longer applies by setting the national speed limit sign.
 If no speed limits are displayed then the national speed limit applies.
-When speed limits are displayed, they remain in place until notified that they have ended, or a different speed limit is displayed.
+Where variable speed limits are displayed they remain in place until notified either by displaying the national speed limit sign or a different speed limit.

 Mandatory variable speed limits are indicated by red rings on gantry signs while variable message signs can advise drivers of traffic conditions.

 The speed limit displayed is mandatory, is the maximum permitted and will vary to suit traffic conditions.

 If above a traffic lande, you are not permitted to travel further in that lane.
 If above a bus lane/hard shoulder, you may still use this as a hard shoulder in an emergency.

 Other standard motorway signals may also be displayed.
 For further information, please refer to the Highway Code - an online version is available at www.direct.gov.uk

 To keep traffic moving on the M90 over the Forth, an improved level of driver behaviour amongst road users is required.

 To encourage compliance with the variable speed limit a camera enforcement system called HADECS (Highway Agency Digital Enforcement and Compliance System) is now operational.

 A six-camera spot speed HADECS system is deployed on a 22km of the road network between the M90 at Halbeath and the M9 north of Newbridge.